mohsenTalal/Security.OpenIdConnect/README.md

-AspNet.Security.OpenIdConnect.Server
+Security.OpenIdConnect.Server
 ==================================

-**AspNet.Security.OpenIdConnect.Server** is an **advanced OAuth2/OpenID Connect server framework** for both ASP.NET Core 1.x/2.x and OWIN/Katana 3.x/4.x, designed to offer a low-level, protocol-first approach.
+**Security.OpenIdConnect.Server** is an **advanced OAuth2/OpenID Connect server framework** for both ASP.NET Core 1.x/2.x and OWIN/Katana 3.x/4.x, designed to offer a low-level, protocol-first approach.

 **The latest official release can be found on [NuGet](https://www.nuget.org/packages/AspNet.Security.OpenIdConnect.Server) and the nightly builds on [MyGet](https://www.myget.org/gallery/aspnet-contrib)**.